-Each winter Olin students can apply to be selected for a summer internship with a socially-minded arts and humanities non-profit, fully supported by the Andrew W. Mellon Foundation.
-Selected students work collaboratively with the program to make the case for their placement, either at a particular site of their interest or one of many sites curated by the program.
-Arts and humanities organizations may reach out to the program for consideration for placements.
+Each fall Olin students can apply to be selected for a summer internship with a socially-minded arts and humanities non-profit, fully supported by the Andrew W. Mellon Foundation.
+Selected students work collaboratively with the program to make the case for their placement.
 A selected student is awarded a fellowship if a mutually agreeable arrangement is reached between the student and an organization that meets the spirit and requirements of the program.

-Program eligibility, benefits, and requirements are detailed in the Arts + Action Fellowship Guidelines.
+Read the program eligibility, benefits, and requirements detailed in the Arts + Action Summer Fellowship Guidelines.

 Banner photo credit: Dick Thomas Johnson